 Beyond broadcasting and receiving calls, you can get into more esoteric stuff like relaying to extend the range of your signal, though this requires a fair bit of know-how and coordination.

 Luckily, the civilian radio and ham enthusiasts are tireless fonts of info the world over, and serve as an often thankless communications auxiliary in case of seriously rough times.

 You don’t have to drop a king’s ransom on a radio, but you shouldn’t cheap out either.
 Quality counts, and even more important is setting up your system for efficient transmission and reception with the right antenna.

 Make sure you do your homework or hire a professional before diving into the wonderfully SHTF-proof world of civilian radio.

 Call them what you will: brush guards, winch mounts, nudge bars, rammers or cowcatchers (or, if you are one of our friends from Down Under, a ‘roo bar, which makes me chuckle) you need these on your BOV.

-Bull bars are often criticized by the New Church Ladies for increasing the harm and therefore danger to pedestrians and other vulnerable vehicles on the roads: bull bars concentrate impact force into a small area instead of flexing, crushing, crumpling and folding, dissipating energy, not unlike a crappy soup can.
+Bull bars are often criticized by the New Church Ladies for increasing the harm, and are therefore dangerous to pedestrians and other vulnerable vehicles on the roads: bull bars concentrate impact force into a small area instead of flexing, crushing, crumpling, and folding, dissipating energy, not unlike a crappy soup can.

 This makes for a seriously bad day for anything struck by a vehicle equipped with them in excess of the pain and suffering caused by being struck by a car in the first place.